Alfred Rouse: Wartime service

 Just four days after the outbreak of World War I, Rouse enlisted in the British Army and was assigned to the 24th Queen's Regiment as a Private.
 While training in England before his departure for France, Rouse married his fiancée.
 This ceremony was conducted at St Saviour's Church, St Albans, on 29 November.

 Rouse arrived in France on 15 March 1915, and was stationed in Paris for some weeks before his unit was sent into battle.
 He would serve with distinction, although he is known to have fathered an illegitimate child during this time.
 Rouse's unit was then committed to the Battle of Festubert in Artois, which began on 15 May.
 In a bayonet attack, Rouse came face to face with a German soldier and lunged at him but missed; the memory of waiting just for an instant for the enemy riposte would remain with him for the rest of his life, and his sleep would be plagued by nightmares.

 On the last day of the Battle of Festubert (and just ten weeks after his arrival in France), Rouse sustained wounds to his head, knee and thigh from a high-explosive shell which exploded close to his head, sending numerous fragments of shrapnel into his head and leg and rendering him unconscious.
-Rouse did not regain consciousness until his hospital train passed through the town of Bedford en route to a UK Ministry of Defence Hospital Unit.
+Rouse did not regain consciousness until his hospital train passed through the town of Bedford en route to a military hospital.
 As a result of his injuries, Rouse remained hospitalised for almost a year; undergoing several operations upon both his left temporal region—some of which were performed to remove embedded shrapnel—and his leg.
 Rouse's leg injuries left him unable to bend his knee and caused him to develop œdema, severely affecting his ability to walk.
 (Note: An Invaliding Medical Board hearing on 9 December 1915 found that Rouse's capacity to walk had been reduced by 75 percent.
 For the remainder of his life, Rouse would be forced to ascend and descend staircases by walking backwards.)
 Rouse was sent to recuperate at military hospitals in Leeds and, later, Clacton-on-Sea.
 He was formally discharged from the Army on 11 February 1916, and awarded a military pension of twenty shillings per week.